pepone/redhat-rpm-config/buildflags.md

 side effects in ELF constructors, or for making them available to dynamically loaded plugins.

+### Specifying the build-id algorithm

+If you want to specify a different build-id algorithm for your builds, you can use the %_build_id_flags macro:

+    %_build_id_flags -Wl,--build-id=sha1

 ### Strict symbol checks in the link editor (ld)

 Optionally, the link editor will refuse to link shared objects which